New Musik

-New Musik were an English synthpop group active from 1977 to 1982.
+New Musik were an English synth-pop group active from 1977 to 1982.
 Led by Tony Mansfield, they achieved success in 1980 with the top 20 single "Living by Numbers" which was followed up with the top 40 hits "This World of Water", "Sanctuary" and hit album From A to B.

 History

 New Musik formed in 1977 in London, growing out of a casual band of South London school friends who jammed together under the name End of the World.
-The lead vocalist and frontman for the band was songwriter and record producer Tony Mansfield, who was also a former member of the Nick Straker Band, and was joined in the original line-up by Straker, bassist Tony Hibbert and drummer Phil Towner.
+The lead vocalist and frontman for the band was songwriter and record producer Tony Mansfield, with bassist Tony Hibbert and drummer Phil Towner, who were all at that time also members of the Nick Straker Band.
+The line-up was completed in 1979 with the introduction of keyboardist Clive Gates.

-Their first single, "Straight Lines", was released by GTO Records in 1979, and their debut album, From A to B, came out in April 1980.
-Straker left the band to pursue a solo career and was replaced by Clive Gates for the album.
+Their debut single, "Straight Lines", was released by GTO Records in September 1979 and New Musik performed the single on the BBC TV pop programme Top of the Pops.
+"Straight Lines" received airplay on BBC Radio 1 from guest DJ Frank Zappa, and also on WPIX-FM in New York.

-New Musik made their first appearance on the BBC TV pop programme Top of the Pops in October 1979 with their debut "Straight Lines", which received airplay on BBC Radio 1 from guest DJ Frank Zappa, and also on WPIX-FM in New York.
-From A to B reached the Top 40 in the UK Albums Chart, and contained four hit singles: "Straight Lines", "This World of Water", "Sanctuary" and their most commercially successful single "Living by Numbers".
+Their debut album From A to B came out in April 1980, and reached the Top 40 in the UK Albums Chart.
+The album contained four hit singles: "Straight Lines", "This World of Water", "Sanctuary" and their most commercially successful single "Living by Numbers".
 In 1980, Casio used the latter track as part of a TV advertising campaign for its digital calculators, latching on to the phrase "Such a digital lifetime" used in one of the verses.

 Touring the UK in 1980, New Musik performed at May Balls in both Oxford and Cambridge with Elvis Costello; and the Rotterdam New Pop 1980 festival in the Netherlands.
 In 1981, the band played a second UK tour and were featured in a 1981 documentary film, Listen to London, performing "Straight Lines" and "This World of Water".

 The band's second album, Anywhere, was released in 1981 and reached No. 68 in the UK.
 The album's single releases, "Luxury" and "While You Wait", did not chart.
 The band performed "Luxury" on Multi-Coloured Swap Shop.
 In 1981, a compilation album, Sanctuary, was released exclusively in the United States, consisting of five tracks from From A to B and seven from Anywhere.
 Previous to this release, there had also been a four-song 10" vinyl "Straight Lines" released by CBS Records in the U.S. as part of their short-lived Epic 'Nu-Disk' series, which also included The Clash's, Black Market Clash.
 Towner and Hibbert departed, and Mansfield and Gates cut the next album with the assistance of studio musicians.